NoaTAU/TAUXR-Research-Template/Assets/TAUXR/Base Scene/TXRDataManager_V2/Doc/TXRDataManager_V2_README.txt

 A) Orchestrator
 ---------------
-- DataManager_V2.cs
+- TXRDataManager_V2.cs
   The conductor.
-Sets up schemas, opens CSV files, and calls collectors every physics tick.
+Sets up schemas, opens CSV files, and calls collectors every physics tick. owns all the CsvRowWriters and calls them each frame.
   On quit, closes files and writes metadata.

 B) Core Infrastructure
 -----------------------